open-cogsci/sigmund-analyst/readme.md

 ## About

-Sigmund Analyst is a powerful code editor (also: Integrated Development Environment or IDE) focused on AI-assisted data analysis with Python
+Sigmund Analyst is a powerful code editor (also: Integrated Development Environment or IDE) focused on AI-assisted data analysis with Python.
+It is composed of a set of powerful PyQt/ PySide widgets that can also be used in other applications.

 Features: